Juan-Carlos-Gomez/BMI206-Statistical-Methods-Group-Project/README.md

 Enhancer–gene maps are crucial for understanding how noncoding genetic variation influences gene regulation and disease.
 Sakaue *et al.* combined **chromatin accessibility**, **gene expression**, and **GWAS summary statistics** to identify putative causal enhancer–gene relationships across tissues.

-Our reanalysis focuses on a subset of tissues and aims to evaluate the **statistical robustness** of enhancer–gene associations using alternative modeling approaches.

 ---